bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/mod3/module3_lab.md

 sudo docker run -it -v `pwd`/NA12878.chrom20.ILLUMINA.bwa.CEU.low_coverage.20121211.bam:/NA12878.chrom20.ILLUMINA.bwa.CEU.low_coverage.20121211.bam -v /tmp:/home/ubuntu quay.io/briandoconnor/dockstore-tool-bamstats
 ```

 In this command, `-it` means run interactively and `-v` maps a file or directory from the VM inside the Docker container.
+Whatever is created inside /home/ubuntu (inside the container) will be in the host tmp directory.
+This will allow the files that are create to survive after the container is terminated.

 The OS inside the Docker container is different than that of the host VM.
 You can check this with: